Software remastering: vLite

 vLite is the Windows Vista (32 and 64 bit) version of nLite, that can create a cut-down customized installation CD (or bootable USB stick).

 Some people have reported success using vLite with Windows 7; vLite is not fully compatible with Windows 7 and was not intended to support Windows 7.
 In Sept.
 2014, ntLite was released to support Windows 7 and later.

 Windows 7 and later

 ntLite

 ntLite is a software tool from the creator of nLite to support Windows 7, Windows 8, Windows 8.1, and Windows 10.

 ntLite also prevents components from being installed and can remove them from an already-installed system when using a paid version.

-Win Toolkit

-Win Toolkit can create a cut-down customized installation CD (or bootable USB stick) for Windows 7 and later versions.